Overview of the Major in Religious Studies

 The Religious Studies major at Charlotte is organized around modes of inquiry used by scholars of religion: Cultural Analysis, Historical Analysis, and Textual Analysis.
 This organization is intended to help students see commonalities across their coursework.
 Despite significant differences in subject matter, students learn to read texts of all sorts carefully.
 Similarly, whether it is a course on Religious Art and Architecture in India or a course on Religion in America, students are learning to think carefully about historical and cultural contexts.
 Although the Department’s faculty specializes in a wide range of disparate subject matter, we share a set of approaches for working in our areas of expertise.

 In addition, the Religious Studies major gives students great flexibility in terms of how they meet the requirements of the degree.
-This will allow students to complete the major more quickly and more easily.
+This allows students to complete the major more quickly and more easily.

 Major requirements

-The major in Religious Studies consists of 30 course credit hours, with at least 15 hours at the 3000-level or above.
+The major in Religious Studies consists of 30 course credit hours, with at least 15 hours (5 courses) at the 3000-level or above.
 The requirements are as follows:

 • RELS 2600: Introduction to the Study of Religion, which students are encouraged to take as early as possible